nonverse-redundancy/API-v1.0/README.md

 # Nonverse API v1.0
 This version of the Nonverse API was created whilst the network architecture was still being designed.
-It contained endpoints for a number of different services that were planned but were dropped.
+It contained endpoints for a number of different services that were planned but have since been dropped.

 Since then Nonverse's main focus will be on creating a quality Minecraft server network and will **NOT** be offerering any other services as of the time of writing **[08-09-2021]**